Various Scenes Explored in this Post

 photo - Steve Schwartz

-According to the available Sanborn Fire Maps of 1894,1923, and 1950 this building served as a storefront on a residential block of Lakewood near Henderson Avenue.
-As of 2017 this house is still at this location.
-The 1894 map address reads 794 Herndon Avenue.
-In 1909 the City of Chicago realigned the addresses so that 3322 Herndon would in a decade or so finally became 3322 N. Lakewood.
+According to the available Sanborn Fire Maps of 1894, 1923, and 1950 this building served as a storefront in a residential block of Lakewood (Henderson).
+As of 2021 this house is still at this location.
+The 1894 map address was 791 Herndon Avenue.
+In 1909 the City of Chicago realigned the addresses so that 3322 Henderson would in a decade or so finally became 3322 N Lakewood Avenue.

 My thanks to Steve Schwartz for his contribution to this site!!
 He has indicated he would keep me in the loop on more discoveries by him.